saeed-rayegan/CityBEM-Docs/docs/data_inputs.md

 ---

-## :material-database-import: Input Data Specification
+## :material-database-import: CityBEM Input Data

 CityBEM V2 operates using a structured collection of input files that define the full configuration of a city-scale building energy simulation.
 These files specify the **building inventory**, **archetype definitions**, **material and thermal properties**, **meteorological conditions**, and **simulation control parameters** required by the framework.